dartmouth-dltg/aspace_sitemap/README.md

 ```
 AppConfig[:plugins] = ['some_plugin','aspace_sitemap']
 ```
+### Note
+For users running ArchivesSpace versions older than v2.6.0, please use the v2.5.0 release of this plugin.
+The v2.5.0 release of this plugin does not include support for slugs since those were introduced in AS v2.6.0.

 ## What does it do?
 The plugin adds a new job that generates a sitemap (or sitemaps with a sitemap index) for the PUI.
-There are a number of configuration options
+The file(s) can be downloaded and placed on a server of your choice for submission to the search engine(s) of choice.There are a number of configuration options

 ## Configuration